jeet1995/spark-stock-trading-simulator/stock-trading-simulation/README.md

     * Here, a trading date is picked up at random and the total investment value is split up across stocks and the returns are recorded.
     * The trading date and the return for that date is recorded and stored in a data frame.
     * Then returns at 4 points are taken - the 99th percentile, 75th percentile, 50th percentile and the 25th percentile.
-    * This computation shows that a randomized model performs better than the majority of financial models.

 ### Alpha Vantage API
 * In order to obtain historical and real time data on stocks, I make use of the Alpha Vantage API for a given list of